xchelcd/Movie-Demo/README.md

 ### Login
 It has 2 buttons.
-The first one is for register: you have to create a new account with your email and create a new password; the second one is for log in and naviigate to the home-movie view, but first you need write yours credentials (previously created);\
+The first one is for register: you have to create a new account with your email and create a new password; the second one is for log in and navigate to the home-movie view, but first you need write yours credentials (previously created);\
 for both buttons you have to write a email and password, it could be anything but with at least 6 characters

 ### Home (Movies View)